mor-1/evaluation-guide/content/evaluation-guide/use-cases.md

 These are the key features that enable you to build legacy migration apps in Mendix:

-{{% todo %}}[**Cross-reference each key feature**]{{% /todo %}}

-*  **High Availability**, the Mendix Cloud offers high availability for all app environments, ensuring zero downtime in the case of a Mendix Runtime outage
+*  [High Availability](../enterprise-capabilities/architecture-cloud#cloud-ha), the Mendix Cloud offers high availability for all app environments, ensuring zero downtime in the case of a Mendix Runtime outage
-*  **The Mendix [Application Quality Monitor](../app-lifecycle/model-consistency#aqm)** provides benchmarks into the maintainability of apps based on the ISO 25010 standard, to ensure you don't build tomorrows legacy
+*  [The Mendix Application Quality Monitor](../app-lifecycle/model-consistency#aqm) provides benchmarks into the maintainability of apps based on the ISO 25010 standard, to ensure you don't build tomorrows legacy
-*  **Integration options**, Mendix offers you an extensive array of [tools](../app-capabilities/integration-overview) to handle integrations
+*  [Integration options](../app-capabilities/integration-overview) for which Mendix offers an extensive array of tools for integrating with other systems
-*  **Data migration tooling** integrated in the Mendix platform, like visual data mapping, allows you to create the optimal data model for the new solution (with traceability back to systems of record), not simply recreate the legacy systems’ model (for more information, see the section [How Can I Migrate Data from My Existing Database?](app-capabilities/querying-managing-data#migrate-from-existing) in *Data Querying & Management*)
+*  [Data migration tooling](app-capabilities/querying-managing-data#migrate-from-existing) integrated in the Mendix platform, like visual data mapping, allows you to create the optimal data model for the new solution (with traceability back to systems of record), not simply recreate the legacy systems’ model

 Examples of legacy migrations include transferring legacy [Lotus Notes](https://www.mendix.com/blog/how-one-customer-is-using-mendix-for-legacy-application-migration/), Microsoft Access, SharePoint, or Excel applications to an updated system.